 The passage you memorize (from the above mentioned passage meditation) will help put you into the ideal mindset for the psilocybin sessions.
 The book describes many possible passages to use, but the top recommendation is The Prayer of St. Francis or you can pick something on your own that will hopefully inspire you or give you some goals to work toward.
 For the musically inclined, there are many versions of The Prayer of St. Francis on YouTube, like this one by Sarah McLachlan.
 You will need to memorize the passage, and be able to repeat it in your mind very slowly for the passage meditation.

-Do this meditation/spiritual practice daily for one month before partaking in a psilocybin session which will start with a 2 gram dose of dried cubensis mushroom equivalent (4-5 capsules).
+Do this meditation/spiritual practice daily for one month before partaking in a psilocybin session which will start with a 2 gram dose of dried cubensis mushroom equivalent (4-5 capsules) or 1g (or less) of powdered of panaeolus cyanescens (2 capsules).
 Continue your meditation/spiritual practice for another 30 days before doing a second psilocybin session at a 3 gram dried cubensis mushroom equivalent (6-7 capsules) dosage (see footnotes for more info on dosages, you may need more).
 Note: the stepped up dosing is considered important for optimal results and reduces the chance of an adverse reaction (in fact no one in this study had any significant problems at all with the psilocybin sessions or afterwards, the worst that happened was a single participant experienced abnormally elevated blood pressure which was treated with sublingual nitroglycerin, but even that person reported a positive overall experience).

 For the psychedelic sessions - make sure you have a pleasant setting, no disruptions.
 Don’t take the psilocybin too late in the day as the effects can last 5 to 6 hours (peak experience is between hours 2 and 3).
 Enter a state of mental surrender before ingesting the psychedelic (trust, let go, and be open).
 The Hopkins team uses nature & art books with beautiful pictures as a way of distracting participants minds from other thoughts.
 This is important, studies have shown that preoccupation of the mind is more likely to result in less optimal outcomes while the best outcomes result when a person enters a state of surrender before taking the psychedelic.
 In “Replication and Extension of a Model predicting response to psilocybin” researchers found that the Mental state of surrender lead to mystical experiences, while preoccupation of the mind is associated with adverse experiences.